This content may use referral links. Read my disclosure policy for more info.

 8. A "Word Apple"

-I had never seen this word cloud website until I found this tutorial on The Boy and Me!
+I had never seen this word cloud generator until I found this website.
 It’s such a simple and thoughtful idea!
 You simply type in the words you want (teacher, learning, classroom, etc.) and the website does the rest!
 Then you just print and cut when it’s all done!
-You could follow in the footsteps of The Boy and Me to make a card or you could turn yours into a framed print!
+You can turn this into a card, a decal, or even a framed print!
 Either way, you can use your Cricut or Silhouette to make the surrounding paper designs extra special.

 9. Teacher Tribe T-Shirts